Can I use Stain Remover with septic and greywater systems?Updated 13 days ago

 ✓ Normal use

-Spray the stain with Stain Remover, wait 5 to 10 minutes, then wash as usual on a full rinse cycle.
+Spray the stain with Stain Remover, wait 5 to 10 minutes, then wash as normal.
 Use only what you need.
-Overdosing increases surfactants in the outflow without improving results.
+Overdosing increases what reaches your outflow without improving stain removal.

 ✓ Disposal

-It's best to use up leftover product on laundry jobs rather than disposing of it.
-If disposal is necessary, dilute 1:10 with water and pour down the sink while the tap runs.
-Greywater reuse rules vary by area and provider, so check local guidance if unsure.
+Use up any leftover product on laundry jobs first.
+If disposal is necessary, dilute 1:10 with water and pour down the sink with the tap running.
+Don't tip undiluted product down the drain at once.

 ✓ Good to know